-The Cape Regional Concussion Care Center provides comprehensive evaluation and therapy services to treat concussions caused by accidents, falls and sports injuries.
-Our seven nationally certified brain injury specialists provide high level diagnostics and care to those affected by concussion.
+The Cape Regional Concussion Care Center provides comprehensive assessment and therapy services to treat concussions caused by accidents, falls and sports injuries.
+Our certified brain injury specialists provide high level care to those affected by concussion.
 In addition, they educate the public, school districts and athletic programs about the importance of concussion awareness and early detection.

 A concussion is a type of traumatic brain injury (TBI) caused by a bump, blow, jolt to the head or hit to the body that causes the brain to move in the skull.

-Signs of a concussion may not show up right away, but it's a serious head injury that can lead to lasting brain damage if not treated properly.
-If you suspect a concussion, it’s crucial to be evaluated by a concussion expert within 24 to 48 hours of the injury.
-Go to the nearest Emergency Department, Urgent Care Center, see a pediatrician or primary care physician, or call us at 609.463.CAPE to schedule a concussion evaluation.
+Signs of a concussion may not show up right away.
+But it is a serious head injury that can lead to lasting brain damage if not treated properly.
+If you suspect a concussion, it’s crucial to be assessed by a concussion expert within 24 to 48 hours of the injury.
+Seek prompt emergency care and then call 609.463.CAPE to schedule a concussion assessment.

-If a concussion is suspected based on symptoms, or if a student athlete has had a severe blow to the head or body, he or she should be removed from play immediately and seen by a healthcare provider within 24 hours for an assessment.
-Teens who continue to play while having concussion symptoms or who return to play too soon after having a concussion—while the brain is still healing—have a greater chance of getting another concussion, which can impact that teen for a lifetime, or even be fatal.
+If a concussion is suspected based on symptoms, or if a student athlete has had a severe blow to the head or body, he or she should be removed from play right away and seen by a healthcare provider within 24 hours for an assessment.
+Teens who continue to play while having concussion symptoms or who return to play too soon after having a concussion, while the brain is still healing, have a greater chance of getting another concussion, which can impact that teen for a lifetime, or even be fatal.